KrishnaswamyLab/pointcloud_scattering/README.md

-focused primarily on its theoretical stability and invariance properties but did not provide meth- ods for its numerical implementation except in the case of two-dimensional surfaces with prede- fined meshes.
-In this work, we present practical schemes, based on the theory of diffusion maps, for implementing the manifold scattering trans- form to datasets arising in naturalistic systems, such as single cell genetics, where the data is a high-dimensional point cloud modeled as lying on a low-dimensional manifold.
+focused primarily on its theoretical stability and invariance properties but did not provide meth- ods for its numerical implementation except in the case of two-dimensional surfaces with predefined meshes.
+In this work, we present practical schemes, based on the theory of diffusion maps, for implementing the manifold scattering transform to datasets arising in naturalistic systems, such as single cell genetics, where the data is a high-dimensional point cloud modeled as lying on a low-dimensional manifold.
 We show that our